inventhouse/statemachine/sled.md

 Introduction
 ------------
-`sled` is a small front-end on a general-purpose engine, `statemachine`; it defines just a few simple tests and actions for filtering and transforming lines of text, but if we need more, we can always move up to writing our parser in Python with the full power and flexibility of `statemachine`.
+`sled` is a front-end on a general-purpose engine, `statemachine`; it defines just a few simple tests and actions for filtering and transforming lines of text, but if we need more, we can always move up to Python with the full power and flexibility of `statemachine`.

 Our parsers will be defined by rules that start from a state, and based on a test, move to a destination state ("dst") and may perform an action; rules are also allowed to have a "tag" to aid in tracing and debugging.

-Rules with no starting state will be added to all states, but evaluated after all explict rules; rules with no "dst" remain in the same state ("self-transition")
+Rules with no starting state will be added to all states, but are evaluated after all explict rules; rules with no "dst" remain in the same state ("self-transition").

 If an input does not match any rule for the current state, an exception is raised with a short trace of recent transitions; the depth of this trace can be set or additional tracing can be enabled with `-t/--trace`.